U.S. transfers suspected senior al Qaeda member to Mauritania

 "He was in Bagram and was handed over to the Mauritanian authorities by the Americans.
 He indeed arrived at the Nouakchott airport last night," he said.

-A Mauritanian judicial official specialised in terrorism cases also confirmed that the prisoner transferred on Friday was al-Mauritani.
+A Mauritanian judicial official specialized in terrorism cases also confirmed that the prisoner transferred on Friday was al-Mauritani.
 U.S. embassy officials in Nouakchott declined to comment.

 Pakistani military authorities said Al Mauritani was planning to attack U.S. economic interests including pipelines, hydro-electric dams and oil tankers when he was captured.